-26. COMMUNICATING WITH COUNTY COUNCILLORS
+26. COMMUNICATING WITH CORNWALL COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the Council shall be sent to the ward councillor(s) representing the area of the Council. - c At the Chairman's discretion and with the approval of the council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.
+- a An invitation to attend a meeting of the Town Council shall be sent, together with the agenda, to the division councillor(s) representing the area of the Parish. - b Unless the Town Council determines otherwise, a copy of each letter sent to the Town Council shall be sent to the divisional councillor(s) representing the area of the Parish. - c At the Chair's discretion and with the approval of the council, a divisional member may be invited to speak during any item on the agenda to make a short statement and answer any questions.